google/benchmark/README.md

 Don't forget to inform your linker to add benchmark library e.g. through `-lbenchmark` compilation flag.

+The benchmark library will reporting the timing for the code within the `for(...)` loop.

 ### Passing arguments
 Sometimes a family of benchmarks can be implemented with just one routine that takes an extra argument to specify which one of the family of benchmarks to